Quick presentation#

 • Flexible.
 You have total control over the frames of the video and audio, and creating your own effects is easy as Py.

 • Portable.
-The code uses very common software (Numpy and FFMPEG) and can run on (almost) any machine with (almost) any version of Python.
+The code uses very common software (Numpy and FFmpeg) and can run on (almost) any machine with (almost) any version of Python.

 Example code#